 Bail Payment Options

-Each jurisdiction has its own set of rules on how bail is determined and who can be released.
-Furthermore, each jurisdiction has its own procedure for how bail payments must be paid.
+Each jurisdiction has its own set of rules on how to determine bail and who they can release.
+Furthermore, each jurisdiction has its own procedure for how a defendant can pay bail.
 Generally, the payment process requires that someone travel to a particular location to make the payment.

 The cashier, clerk, or another official at the location will collect your bail payments.
 The payer must provide the clerk with specific information.

-Therefore, including the defendant’s name, case, or booking number, and the bail amount that needs to be paid.
-The payer must then submit the appropriate bail amount to the clerk.
+For example, the payer must provide the defendant’s name, case, or booking number.
+Further, the payer must then submit the appropriate bail amount to the clerk.

 Once the clerk’s office has received the bail payment, it will then notify the corrections officials who have the defendant in custody.